aidanbean/sc2-ai/guide_to_pysc2.md

 An action in pysc2 is a composition of smaller parameters, these parameters are sort of like smaller actions.

+## Creating a agent:
+- you have as much time as you want in one timestep, the game will only preceded to next time frame after you output your action with the `step` function.

 ## Python:
 `__future__`: avoid confusion on different import tools, avoid incompatiablility in different version of python